 Seth Goldman, who’s now Chairman of the Board at Beyond Meat, co-founded Honest Tea with Barry Nalebuff in 1998.
 The short story?
 They built a bottled tea empire using organic and Fair Trade ingredients with a commitment to quality and low-sugar options.

 Like many brands, Honest grew so big its only real next step was to sell, which it did to Coca-Cola in 2011.
-Then, a few months ago, Coca-Cola announced it would discontinue the line, and the original founders have stepped back in to resurrect it.
+Then, last year, Coca-Cola announced it would discontinue the line, and the founder stepped back in to resurrect it.

 Related on Ethos: